dhk486/dhk486.github.io/essays/design-patterns-reflection.md

 Through this project, I learned that design patterns are not just theoretical ideas.
 They are practical tools that can improve my coding and help me grow as a developer.

 ---

+**Attribution:**
+This essay was written based on my personal experience and understanding.
+Grammar and formatting assistance were provided using ChatGPT to ensure clarity and correctness.